jiholland/ansible-collection_vxlan_evpn/README.md

 ## Collection wide variables

 These variables should be defined as host_vars in the inventory.

-  - network_role:
-    The role each network device has in the network (spine, leaf etc).
+  - network_role: the role each network device has in the network (spine, leaf etc).

 ## Installation